-CJ's Tire & Automotive is changing more than tires.
+CJ's Tires & Automotive is changing more than tires.
 We are committed to providing exceptional service to our customers, developing career opportunities for our employees and giving back to the local communities in which we conduct business.

 Throughout the year, we fundraise for Children's Miracle Network, the PA Breast Cancer Coalition, and the Multiple Sclerosis Foundation as well as donating to numerous other local charities in our communitites.

 The family-owned-and-operated business was started in Birdsboro in the Spring of 1971.
 Paul Levengood Sr., better knows as Skip, strongly believed that he could provide better service than he had experienced at local tire shops.
 Skip and his original partner opened the doors as C&J Tire, naming their store after their wives, Carol and Judy, or "C" and "J." For more than three decades, until she retired in 2011, Judy worked alongside her husband, keeping the business afloat during its tumultuous early periods.